WilliamGrah/rdregister/readme.md

         $ sqlite3 --version

-3. clone the project, and enter in the project folder and run:
+3. Clone the project, and enter in the project folder and run:

         $ bundle install